 The concept of data-driven facilities is to transition from reactive operational processes driven by the alarms and failures, to processes driven by clear, concise, actionable information.
 We want to be informed by the results of the analytics first and then go to the conventional tools like BAS graphics, alarm lists and others, as appropriate, based on the issues detected.
 In other words, you want to move from trying to “browse it all” to utilizing augmented intelligence to clearly identify the things that matter.
 The organizations that benefit the most from applying analytics are the ones that adapt their processes to take advantage of the new capability analytics provides.

 So, what we are talking about is a shift – changing how we do things based on the augmented intelligence about our facilities that is provided by analytics.
 That is where the greatest benefit comes from.

 What would it take to manually look at your energy consumption and demand, and correlate it with equipment operation to see which equipment is affecting your demand profile and consumption?
 Could you even do that?

-Yes, and this is an example of something analytics easily does.
+Figure 1 is a good example of something analytics easily does.
 The view below shows the kW demand at the top, correlated with the operation of related equipment systems.
 In an easy-to-absorb view, it enables us to quickly see the relationship between equipment operation and our demand.
-And no, it’s not a custom graphic display assembled with hours of work – it’s a standard analytic function and an automatically generated “view”.(Click to enlarge)
+And no, it’s not a custom graphic display assembled with hours of work – it’s a standard analytic function and an automatically generated “view.”

-See more examples of the range of automatically generated Apps and Views that SkySpark provides here: http://www.skyfoundry.com/file/8/SkySpark-Overview-Brochure.pdf
+See more examples of the range of automatically generated Apps and Views that SkySpark provides here: Analytics Software for a World of Smart Devices, or visit SkyFoundry to learn more about SkySpark and its application across facilities of different types.

 Me: “But what are you doing?”